bxparks/rpn83p/docs/USER_GUIDE.md

 - the touchscreen of a phone does not give tactile feedback,
-- the smartphone can impose some friction in usage, because we have to take the phone out from a pocket, unlocking the phone, then find and fire up the calculator app,
+- the smartphone can impose some friction in usage, because we have to take the phone out from a pocket, unlock the phone, then find and fire up the calculator app,
 - the battery life of a smartphone is relatively short compared to a calculator which is measured in weeks or months.